Paul L. Caron

 Conclusion

-The puzzle presented by administrative procedure challenges to old tax guidance boils down to a classic tension in law: the tradeoff between accuracy and repose.
-The puzzle is solved by the six-year limitations period of 28 U.S.C. § 2401(a), which, under a case law consensus, begins to run when guidance issues for administrative procedure claims.
+The puzzle presented by administrative procedure challenges to old regs amounts to a classic tension in law: the tradeoff between accuracy and repose.
+The puzzle is solved by the default six-year limitations period of 28 U.S.C. § 2401(a).
+Applicable case law correctly holds, although without carefully explaining its reasoning, that this period begins to run when a regulation is promulgated for administrative procedure claims.
+Tax provides a good test case, which is to say a difficult test case, for exploring this issue.
+It systematically raises issues of pre-litigation delay, intervening case law, and nonenforcement thatraise the question of whether exceptions to the six-year limitations period should be made.

 https://taxprof.typepad.com/taxprof_blog/2022/08/morse-apa-challenges-to-old-tax-guidance-and-the-six-year-default-limitations-period.html